What is my concept of God?

 A Concept of God for Believers

-The healthiest concept of God for believers can be found in Psalm 103.
+The healthiest concept of God a description that precedes getting to know Him as Jesus for believers can be found in Psalm 103.

 Psalm 103:1-9 KJV – 1 Bless the LORD, O my soul: and all that is within me, bless his holy name.
 2 Bless the LORD, O my soul, and forget not all his benefits: 3 Who forgiveth all thine iniquities; who healeth all thy diseases; 4 Who redeemeth thy life from destruction; who crowneth thee with lovingkindness and tender mercies; 5 Who satisfieth thy mouth with good things; so that thy youth is renewed like the eagle’s.
 6 The LORD executeth righteousness and judgment for all that are oppressed.
 7 He made known his ways unto Moses, his acts unto the children of Israel.
 8 The LORD is merciful and gracious, slow to anger, and plenteous in mercy.
 9 He will not always chide: neither will he keep his anger for ever.